Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 The NYPD’s overtime system operates like a financial shell game, where millions of dollars can disappear into bureaucratic black holes with almost no accountability.
-This systemic opacity came into sharp focus with a recent scandal involving NYPD Lieutenant Quathisha Epps, who accused Chief of Department Jeffrey Maddrey of demanding sexual favors in exchange for overtime opportunities.
+This systemic dysfunction came into sharp focus with a recent scandal involving NYPD Lieutenant Quathisha Epps, who accused Chief of Department Jeffrey Maddrey of demanding sexual favors in exchange for overtime opportunities.
 Epps alleged that Maddrey repeatedly coerced her into sexual activities to secure lucrative overtime assignments, exposing deep-rooted problems in how the department manages its financial resources and personnel.

 After diving deeper into budget documents, I discovered this ratio reflects accounting practices, not actual overtime worked.
 The city simply dumps overtime from various commands into the Chief of Department’s accounts – making it impossible to track how much overtime that office actually spends.